 If you’ve noticed that you have recurring challenges in certain areas of your life, this could be indicative of limiting beliefs.

-Perhaps you can’t seem to land a well-paid job or you never have luck when it comes to love.
+Perhaps you can’t seem to land a well-paid job, or you never have luck when it comes to love.
 These challenges may simply be the byproduct of erroneous beliefs that you’ve adopted as truths.

 As you go through each challenge you write down, also make a note of which of your beliefs pertain to that challenge.
 So, if you’re always struggling to make enough money, uncover what you think about money and how accessible it is to you.

-7 Ways to Overcome Them
+7 Ways to Overcome Limiting Beliefs

 The good thing about limiting beliefs is that you have the power to change them any time.
 This doesn’t mean that doing so will be an easy process, but commitment and a greater level of self-awareness can make it possible.